Supervisor Development Program (SDP)

 What the Programme Covers

-Seven connected modules that take your best worker from overwhelmed new supervisor to a steady first-line leader.
+Eight connected behavioural modules that take your best operator from overwhelmed new supervisor to a steady first-line leader.
 Every module pairs a short, floor-ready input with real practice on the exact situations a supervisor faces on a live shift — and ends with a concrete change in how they lead.
+The sequence below is the full Supervisor Development Program; for a two-day format we prioritise with you in the design call.

 These are building blocks, not a fixed-length course.
 A two-hour session goes deep on the two or three that matter most to you; a half or full day covers more; a multi-day intensive — or an ongoing monthly, quarterly or half-yearly rhythm — works through them all, with far more practice.
 We shape which ones, in what order and how deep, with you.